Patrick E. Ngowi

-Patrick Epaphra Ngowi is a Tanzanian entrepreneur, businessperson, environmentalist, Al Gore's climate change reality leader and United Nation's Sustainable Development Goal 7 (SDG 7) Pioneer.
+Patrick Epaphra Ngowi is a Tanzanian entrepreneur, businessperson, environmentalist, Al Gore's climate change reality leader and United Nations' Sustainable Development Goal 7 (SDG 7) Pioneer.
 Patrick has founded and led several businesses over the course of his career.

 Early life and education

 Ngowi was born on the 25 January 1985 in Tanzania.
 Ngowi started his first business at age 15 when he started selling top-up vouchers for mobile phones in high school.
 He went on to study renewable energy in China's Wenzhou University.

 Career

 After graduating, Ngowi travelled between China and Tanzania and brought back trendy and cheap phones, and began buying inexpensive phones from low-cost manufacturers and selling them in the Tanzanian market.

 Patrick Ngowi founded Helvetic Solar in 2007 to provide and install solar equipment in Tanzania.
 The company was awarded KPMG's No. 1 of the Top 100 Mid Sized Companies in Tanzania Award in 2012.
 The firm has since evolved into a diversified business group, of which he Chairs.